juhana-peltomaa/FullStackOpen-2021/README.md

 This repository contains exercises for the [Full Stack open 2021](https://fullstackopen.com/en/) edition @ the University of Helsinki.

-*For your convenience, all exercises can be found below*
+*For convenience, all completed exercises can be found below*
 ___

 ### [Part 0](https://github.com/juhana-peltomaa/FullStackOpen-2021/tree/master/part0)